tilezen/vector-datasource/docs/use-service.md

 `https://tile.mapzen.com/mapzen/vector/v1/{layers}/{z}/{x}/{y}.{format}`

+The [OpenStreetMap Wiki](http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) has more information on this url scheme.
 To learn more about the URL pattern or if you're new to a web tile service, read a quick [overview of what tiles are](what-are-tiles.md).

 Here’s a sample tile in GeoJSON: